What is chromosomal disorder?

 chromosomal disorder, any syndrome characterized by malformations or malfunctions in any of the body’s systems, and caused by abnormal chromosome number or constitution.

-When a chromosome is abnormal, it can cause health problems in the body.
-Abnormal chromosomes most often happen as a result of an error during cell division.
-Chromosome abnormalities often happen due to one or more of these: Errors during dividing of sex cells (meiosis) Errors during dividing of other cells (mitosis)
+Chromosome abnormalities often happen due to one or more of these: Errors during dividing of sex cells (meiosis) Errors during dividing of other cells (mitosis) Exposure to substances that cause birth defects (teratogens)

 What is chromosomal disorder give example?